(Offered in 2018-19)

-Have you ever wondered why a ball rolls down a hill or how Big Poppy can hit a grand slam?
+Have you ever wondered why a ball rolls down a hill or how Big Papi could hit a grand slam?
 Have you ever wondered why a kayak floats, but your dad’s keys don’t?
 Have you ever wondered what life would be like without cars, electricity, TVs or cell phones?
 How did these things come to be?
 How do they work at the most basic level?

 In Physical Science we will have fun answering these questions and many more!
 Students will spend the year exploring the fascinating physical world around them and come to realize that the laws of physics and chemistry affect everything they see and experience!